CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 ## Further Challenges:
 ### Method Comparision Between Classical Simulated Annealing vs. Quantum Annealing in the UDMIS Problem
+During this simulation, we utilized the simulated annealing algorithm to solve the UD-MIS problem.
+For the classical problem, one has a series of Markov chains defined by stochastic matrices M<sub>1</sub>

 ### Benchmarking Criteria: Classical vs. Quantum Optimization for UD-MIS